zundertj/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 11015
 ```
-The differences with the non-imputed outcomes are negligible.
+The differences compared to the non-imputed outcomes vs are negligible.

 ## Are there differences in activity patterns between weekdays and weekends?
 For each observation, we determine whether it is a weekday or weekend.
 Thereafter, we make a line-plot with two panels, one for weekdays and one for weekend.